Seattle Mayor Ed Murray should not run for re-election

 But Murray’s counterpunch begs a question: when is the right time to file a child sexual abuse lawsuit against an elected leader?

 Remember, this lawsuit is not about sexual orientation, or gay civil rights.
-It is about child sexual abuse.
+It is about alleged child sexual abuse.
 Three men came forward — one recently and two a decade ago — with stories similar in details about Murray.
 Each has a serious criminal record, which could damage their credibility.
 But their rap sheets do not mean they are lying.
 If they are telling the truth, Murray is automatically disqualified for office.

 Seattle at this moment needs a strong executive to manage the city’s unprecedented growth, to push back against off-kilter City Council ideas and to advocate for the city’s values with the Trump administration.